Gisela Tangui & The Voodoo Cabaret

 Tim Renner, co-producer

 Tim Renner is a multi-instrumentalist from Portland, Oregon, where he played many styles from a young age and was eventually drawn to acoustic bass.
 He has performed professionally in many dialects of American popular music while maintaining a praxis which is consciously free from the imperatives of commodification.
-His music is articulate, gregarious, architectural, xenophilic and microscopic.
+His music is articulate, eclectic and macro/microscopic.
 Tim now focuses on using drums, bass, guitar, keyboards and a laptop to fuse West African rhythms with popular song craft.